Neil Johnson (director): Career

 In 2012, Johnson made the film Death Machine in the UK, following the death of his best friend, Philip Burthem.
 He stated in an interview on the Geekscape podcast that this film was his personal favorite, born out of the pain of his loss.

 2012 He made the films Starship: Rising and Starship: Apocalypse.
 Both films were shot back to back and were shot on Johnson's own studio soundstage, Morphius Studios.
 The films were shot and produced in 4K resolution.

 In 2012 he was featured n the Discovery Channel's Television program Stalked.
 The episode highlighted the problems he had with a stalker, Wendy Feiner, who had stalked him since 2003.
 It is alleged that she made many death threats against him and when she was finally arrested, she continued the harassment in jail until the day she died of a drug overdose in September 2012.
+Iva Franks and her brother Michael Martin both died after the incident due to dealing with the stress of the situation.
+Neil Johnson remains the sole survivor of this incident.

+In 2016, he made the film called Rogue Warrior: Robot Fighter, starring Tracey Birdsall.
+The film was released by Sony Pictures USA.
+The film was notable for having its spaceship design and poster artwork emulated by Star Wars' Mandalorian Television series that came out two years later.

+Between the years 1995 and 2024, Neil Johnson has been working on The Time War, a $10 million, 10 episode TV series, shot in England, Scotland, Iceland, Germany and Malibu California.
+It was written in 1995 as a feature film, but finally became a television series in 2018, after he was forced to re-shoot footage following the fires in Malibu in December 2018, in which some of the footage was lost to the fire.
+Despite losing everything he owned to the fire, Neil Johnson has been able to complete the series, albeit slowly before its impending release.
+The Time War stars Tracey Birdsall, William Kircher, Christopher Showerman, Daniel Logan, Barry Corbin, Christopher Showerman, Stephen Manley, and features the voice talents of Christopher Lee, Paul Darrow and Marilyn Ghigliotti.